Special thanks to Anthony DiStefano, MAAF Museum Volunteer, for your valuable and informative research on our fallen pilots.

 Second Lt.
 Hepburn was 25 years old and had been married exactly two months to the day when he died.
 When his mother was told her son had been killed, she was grief stricken as any mother would be but she was proud of her son, too.
 Mrs. Hepburn said his father, an Army Colonel, was on active duty serving overseas at the time and would be just as proud.

 First Lieutenant William Sterling Malone

-His transfer finally granted, he was stationed in June 1945 at Millville for training as a P-47 fighter pilot with the 135th Fighter Squadron.
-With the war now ending with Japan’s surrender, his family was happy and relaxed that they didn’t need to worry about him anymore.
-Though he was offered to be released out of the Army Air Force, 1st Lt.
-Malone chose to stay because of the rumors that we would soon be fighting with Russia.
+His transfer finally granted in June 1945 he was stationed at Millville Army Air Field, Millville, New Jersey for Advance Gunnery Training as a P-47 fighter pilot with the 135th Fighter Squadron.
+At 5′ 4″ and of slight build, Lt.
+Malone like many other pilots flew with a pillow under their parachute pack and the rudder pedals adjusted fully forward in order to have proper vision.
+Not an uncommon practice for those of short stature.
+The war now ended with Japan’s surrender he was eligible to be released out of the Army Air Force.
+His family was happy and relaxed now that they didn’t need to worry about him anymore being sent overseas.
+Though he was offered, 1st Lt.
+Malone chose to stay because of the rumors that there may soon be fighting with Russia.

-Twenty-three at the time of his death, he had been engaged to a young woman from Millville.
-He would be the last P-47 Thunderbolt pilot killed at the Millville Army Air Field and the only one during peacetime.
+Twenty-three at the time of his death, First Lieutenant William Sterling Malone had been engaged to a young woman from Millville.
+He would be the last P-47 Thunderbolt pilot killed at the Millville Army Air Field, Millville, New Jersey and the only one during peace time there.